picdorsey/frunt/readme.md

 ### Installation
 * Make sure gulp is installed on your system `sudo npm install -g gulp`
-* Then run `npm install` to install the dependencies.
+* Then run `npm run build` to install the dependencies and to run gulp.

 ### Features